Gpeppee/Virial-EoS/README.md

 ## Running
 To run the code:
     -   python main.py
 It will ask you whether to compute $\beta$-equilibrium.
 If no, it will ask you whether to fix a specific proton fraction.
-If no, it will run automatically what is written in the constant.py file as xp0 and xp1
+If no, it will run automatically what is written in the constant.py file as xp0 and xp1.

+After running the calculation make sure to run
+    -   python organize.py
+To organize the data in a more memory efficient way (still to improve).

 ## Output
 The output is divided in different files depending from the temperature.
-Every file is built in hierarchical format: every entry runs
+Every file is built in hierarchical format to be read by python as a dictionary so all the quantities will be clearly stated.

+## Refernces
+To know more about the approach and the formalism go to Rivieccio et al. 2025 (arXiv:2501.16795).

+Have fun!